-The Share Certificate Specials are also available as IRAs (Traditional and Roth) at the same rates, with the same funding requirements.
+The Certificate Special is also available as an IRA (Traditional and Roth) at the same rates, with the same funding requirements.

-As stated in the fine print on the Deposit Rates page, the Early Withdrawal Penalty reads as follows:
+As stated on the Certificate Special promotion page, the Early Withdrawal Penalty reads as follows:

-As stated above, an additional 10 basis points will be added to the Share Certificate Special, if a Justice National or Beyond the Badge checking account is opened and maintained.
+As I mentioned earlier, the stated rates include an additional 10 bps for maintaining either a Justice National or Beyond the Badge checking account.
 The only difference between the two checking accounts is that Beyond the Badge is for individuals 55 years or older.
 Both accounts earn 0.05% APY, have a $25 minimum opening deposit, and require a $2.5k daily balance to avoid an $8 monthly service fee.
 There are no transactional requirements with either checking account.

 |0.05%||$2.5k||-||Justice Federal Credit Union||Justice National Checking Account|